 To get the most out of your balance transfer, consider the following tips:

 Closing your old account will prevent you from being charged any further costs, such as the annual fee, and eliminate the temptation of using your old credit card.
-To cancel your account, make sure the balance is zero after the transfer is complete and then call your issuer to request account closure.
-Please note that closing your account could negatively affect your credit score.
+Make sure the balance is zero after the transfer is complete and then call your issuer to request account closure.
+Note that closing your account could negatively affect your credit score.

 - Make regular repayments.

 Make full use of the interest-free period by drawing out a schedule of regular repayments.
 Aim to pay off your full balance within the promotional period if possible, and follow that schedule responsibly to achieve your debt freedom.

 - Use savings to help pay down the balance.